emann615/Active-Directory-Lab/README.md

    * You should see two network adapters in the window that pops up.
 You need to figure out which one connects to your home internet and which one will connect to your internal **VirtualBox** network.
 5. Right click the first network adapter and select **Status**.
 6. In the window that pops up, click **Details**.
-7. Check what IP address appears next to IPv4 Address.
+7. Check what IP address appears next to **IPv4 Address**.
    * If the IP address looks something like **10.0.2.15** it is probably connected to your home internet.
    * If the IP address looks something like **169.254.196.79**  it connects to the internal network.
 8. Close the **Details** window and the **Status** window.
-9. Repeat steps 5-8 for the second network adapter.
+9. Repeat **steps 5-8** for the second network adapter.
 10. Right click on the adapter connected to your home internet, and select **Rename**.
 11. Rename it to something like '**INTERNET**'.
-12. Right click on the adapter that connects to the internal network, and select Rename.
+12. Right click on the adapter that connects to the internal network, and select **Rename**.
 13. Rename it to something like '**INTERNAL**'.
 14. Right click on the internal network adapter again, and select **Properties**.
 15. Click Internet **Protocol Version 4 (TCP/IPv4)**.